How exactly do you say where are you from in Italian? What’s more appropriate to say depending on the relationship between you and the other person?

 Luke and I have been married since 1996.

-Now, what do you have to say to ask where are you from in Italian to more than one person at a time?
-You will need to conjugate the verb essere in the second person plural.
-You might already be able to guess what that is from the table above, but let’s see what this form is exactly in the next paragraph.
+Now, what do you have to say to ask where are you from in Italian to more than one person?
+You need to conjugate the verb essere in the second person plural.
+You may have guessed what this is from the table above, but let’s look at the exact form in the next paragraph.

 Plural: Di dove siete?

-Di dove siete? is how you translate where are you from in Italian when you are addressing groups of people, in both formal and informal situations.
+Di dove siete? is how you translate where are you from in Italian when addressing groups of people, in both formal and informal situations.

 Di dove siete?